Jessica7/activity-template/README.md

 > * **Semantical:** You fork a project when you want to contribute back to it in the form of pull requests or when you want to take a specific project in a new direction.
 If you want to contribute back to this template, then forking is the correct thing to do but if you're creating new activities then this is semantically different than contributing back or taking this template into a new direction.

 ## Step #3 - Customize the markdown content
-The only location where you will change stuff in this template system is inside the `data` folder.
-You will add your images to the `data/images` folder and you will customize both the `aside.md` and the `activity.md` markdown files.
+The only location where you will change stuff in this template system is inside the `activity-data` folder.
+You will add your images to the `activity-data/images` folder and you will customize both the `aside.md` and the `activity.md` markdown files that are inside the `content` folder.
+This `content` folder holds folders for each locale available.
+So the English instructions for an activity will be inside the `activity-data/content/en/activity.md` file.

 This template has a main content area (content from `activity.md`) and a little sidebar on the left side (content from `aside.md`).
 You need to customize both files to your needs.
 You can experiment by opening the `index.html` file from your local repository, changing those markdown files, and reloading the page to see how changes work.